Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Those less inclined to adrenaline rushes can simply enjoy walking the bridge for a small fee.

 The canyon lies a two-hour drive west of Tbilisi.
-Marshrutkas run from Didube, but private transfers are also available for group tours.
+Marshrutkas run from Didube, but private transfers are also available with some tour packages.
+Note, though, that the tours may not include entry to the attractions themselves (which are still cheap by Western standards).

 Akhaltsikhe